 HK media group Next Digital to stop operating from July 1 - memo

-HONG KONG, June 30 (Reuters) - Hong Kong media group Next Digital (0282.HK), owned by jailed tycoon Jimmy Lai, will cease operating from July 1, according to an internal memo seen by Reuters.
+HONG KONG (Reuters) - Hong Kong media group Next Digital, owned by jailed tycoon Jimmy Lai, will cease operating from July 1, according to an internal memo seen by Reuters.

 Our Standards: The Thomson Reuters Trust Principles.